claramarino/BIVA_framework/Data/README.md

 ## Description of the data and file structure

-The data are divided into four main files related to the exposure and sensitivity of birds, mammals, and reptiles to biological invasions, as well as data completeness associated with these two metrics.
-We also provide one additional spatial file that for mapping the results and get the associated cells with all metric values.
+The data for analyses are divided into four main files related to the exposure and sensitivity of birds, mammals, and reptiles to biological invasions, as well as data completeness associated with these two metrics.
+They are all in [`data_for_analyses/`](https://github.com/claramarino/BIVA_framework/main/Data/data-for-analyses).
+We also provide one additional spatial file for mapping the results and get the associated cells with all metric values, located in [`derived_data/`](https://github.com/claramarino/BIVA_framework/main/Data/derived_data).

 ### 1. Exposure to 304 IAS

-Data file BIVA_10_expo_norm_110_km.xlsx contains the exposure components and final values for each cell with at least one established alien species occurrence, for three normalization methods  (4 sheets x 6,629 lines x 16 columns).
+Data file 10_Exposure_normalized_110_km.rds contains the exposure components and final values for each cell with at least one established alien species occurrence, for three normalization methods  (4 sheets x 6,629 lines x 16 columns).

 | Column name            | Description                                                                                |
   | :--------------------- | :----------------------------------------------------------------------------------------- |